 What is MRD?

-Minimal residual disease (MRD) is one of the strongest predictors of outcomes in multiple myeloma, CLL, and B-ALL
+Minimal residual disease (MRD) can help predict future outcomes in multiple myeloma, CLL, B-ALL, and DLBCL

 MRD refers to the number of cancer cells that can stay in the body during and after treatment.
-These cells are at such low levels that they do not cause any physical signs or symptoms.
+These cells can be at such low levels that they don’t cause any physical signs or symptoms.
 But that doesn’t mean the cancer is totally gone.1

 Therefore, your doctor needs very precise options, like clonoSEQ®, to help measure MRD and assess your response to treatment over time.1-5